With new Takata air bag recalls, automakers may face more liabilities

 "The automakers... and Takata - they all know that this is a future issue," said Scott Upham, chief executive at Valient Market Research, whose clients include auto parts suppliers.
 "But I think everybody is concerned about the near-term issues, and the financial arrangements of the bankruptcy."

-Takata says it has produced around 100 million replacement inflators containing drying agents: the 2.7 million recalled last week used calcium sulfate, and the rest contain zeolite.
+Takata says that, of the around 100 million inflators it has produced which contain drying agents, the 2.7 million recalled last week used calcium sulfate, and the rest contain zeolite.

 "We still have to prove the safety of our desiccated inflators, but we believe those using zeolite are safer than those using calcium sulfate," said spokesman Toyohiro Hishikawa.